-Callaway Golf (NYS: ELY) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
-The company will unveil its latest earnings on Thursday.
-Callaway Golf, together with its subsidiaries, designs, manufactures, and sells golf clubs and golf balls.
+While Callaway Golf Company (NYS: ELY) missed estimates last quarter, investors hope that it will bounce back and outpace Wall Street expectations this quarter.
+The company will unveil its latest earnings on Wednesday, Jan.
+25. Callaway Golf, together with its subsidiaries, designs, manufactures, and sells golf clubs and golf balls.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Callaway Golf with six of 11 analysts rating it hold.
-Analysts like Callaway Golf better than competitor Johnson Outdoors overall.
-Zero out of one analysts rate Johnson Outdoors a buy compared to five of 11 for Callaway Golf.
+- Buy, sell, or hold?: Half of analysts think investors should stand pat on Callaway Golf Company while the remaining half rate the stock as a buy.
+Analysts like Callaway Golf Company better than competitor Johnson Outdoors overall.
+Zero out of one analysts rate Johnson Outdoors a buy compared to five of 10 for Callaway Golf Company.
 Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

-- Revenue forecasts: On average, analysts predict $174.5 million in revenue this quarter.
-That would represent a decline of 0.6% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $153.5 million in revenue this quarter.
+That would represent a decline of 17.3% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is a loss of $0.24 per share.
-Estimates range from a loss of $0.34 to a loss of $0.13.
+- Wall Street Earnings Expectations: The average analyst estimate is a loss of $0.40 per share.
+Estimates range from a loss of $0.54 to a loss of $0.32.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 89.5% giving it an outperform rating.
-The community at large backs the All-Stars with 84% awarding it a rating of outperform.
-Fools are keen on Callaway Golf and haven't been shy with their opinions lately, logging 138 posts in the past 30 days.
-Despite the majority sentiment in favor of Callaway Golf, the stock has a middling CAPS rating of three out of five stars.
+CAPS All-Stars are solidly backing the stock with 88% awarding it an "outperform" rating.
+The community at large agrees with the All-Stars with 83.7% assigning it a rating of "outperform."
+Fools have embraced Callaway Golf Company and haven't been shy with their opinions lately, logging 140 posts in the past 30 days.
+Despite the majority sentiment in favor of Callaway Golf Company, the stock has a middling CAPS rating of three out of five stars.

 Revenue has fallen for the past three quarters.